Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

 UConn Performance Insights

-- The Huskies' +265 scoring differential (outscoring opponents by 20.3 points per game) is a result of putting up 82.8 points per game (17th in college basketball) while allowing 62.5 per contest (146th in college basketball).
+- The Huskies are outscoring opponents by 20.3 points per game, with a +265 scoring differential overall.
+They put up 82.8 points per game (17th in college basketball) and allow 62.5 per contest (146th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.